Mean-Greens/WeChat-OSINT-Tool/README.md

 ![verify ollama](image.png)

-We the need to pull down the image(s) that wee need to run.
+We the need to pull down the image(s) that we need to run.
 The first one is a small model that is used for vector embeddings in the datastore.

 ```shell
 ollama pull mxbai-embed-large